-First, students learn how to develop an interface between the SystemVerilog test program and the Device Under Test (DUT).
+Students will first learn how to develop an interface between the SystemVerilog test program and the Device Under Test (DUT).
 Next the workshop will explain how the intuitive object-oriented technology in SystemVerilog testbench can simplify verification problems.
 Randomization of data is covered to show how different scenarios for testing may be created.
 This course concludes with an in-depth discussion of functional coverage including a uniform, measurable definition of functionality and the SystemVerilog constructs that allow you to assess the percentage of functionality covered, both dynamically and through the use of generated reports.

 At the end of this workshop the student should be able to: